 These may seem like a good short-term solution.
 But do you know that even by reducing the amount of plant you are still using water that could have been used for drinking or cooking?

-The bathroom is one room in the house that consumes a lot of water. right from using the wash basin, to the shower to the bathtub.
-You also flush down so many gallons of water while every year using the toiler.
+everyone will agree that the bathroom is one room in the house that consumes a lot of water.
+Right from using the wash basin, to the shower or the bathtub.
+You also flush down so many gallons of water while every year while using the toilet.
 When you think about reusing household water in gardening, in my opinion, the bathroom is the first place you can start.

 Most of the water used in bathrooms can easily be reused.
 Looking at the broader picture, bathroom water can be classified into two types, Grey water, and Black water.

 Grey water is the water that is normally recycled or reused.
-This water can be used for a number of household activities like washing the car, the driveway, and even gardening. this water is generally safe as it doesn’t contain pathogens.
+This water can be used for a number of household activities like washing the car, the driveway, and most importantly gardening.
+This water is generally safe as it doesn’t contain pathogens.
 All you need to do is strain this water to remove impurities and put it to use.

 On the other hand, black water is the water used or generated out of toilets.
 This water is not fit for recycling.
 Black water is generally let into a sump and cannot be reused to water gardens.